 "We should not be excessive with battery size," said Christian Schultze of Mazda Europe's R&D. "We should consider how much range does a customer really need and how much battery [capacity] can we avoid to reduce CO2 substantially."

 This makes sense.
 Mining more lithium-ion is not great for the environment.
 And to put in extra battery cells that may not end up being used is, in one sense, wasteful.
 Considering that Europeans average about 31 miles a day, a 35.5 kWh is more than enough for some.
+But whether that will translate to the American driving culture is another matter entirely.

 As for charging, the MX-30 will be able to handle Level 2 and DC fast charging stations.
 The battery can reach an 80% charge in 36 minutes using DC fast charging.
 Mazda is also partnering with ChargePoint to offer solutions around California.